SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 Same bare bone and modular approach as V1, but needs needle and thread on top.
 Buckle recommended to replace with good 3D printed one.

 **👍 Pros:**
-- So bare bone, that any part can be replaced if needed.
+- So bare-bones that any part can be replaced if needed.
-- A little sewing required, with big tolerance for error.
+- A little sewing is required, but there's a high tolerance for error.
-- Minimal tools needed.
-Scissors and needle.
+- Minimal tools needed: scissors and a needle.

 **👎 Cons:**
-- May not be as convenient as straps with hook and loop.
+- May not be as convenient as straps with hook-and-loop fasteners.

-#### Making Steps
+#### Assembly Steps

 1. Wrap band around tracker position.
 2. Cut band slightly longer than needed to wrap around.
-3. Put case and buckles on band.
+3. Put the case and the buckles on the band.
 4. Sew one end of the buckle to the band.
 5. Now make loop keeper.
    1. From the remaining band material, that was not used for straps cut one piece per strap.
    <br/>
-   Each piece should be slightly shorter than the band’s width three times.
+   Each piece should be slightly shorter than three times the band’s width.
 This adds slight tightness to help fix the unsewn end of the strap.
-   2. Wrap this piece around the strap snugly to secure strap and unsewn strap tail that goes from unsewn buckle.
-Wrapping it snugly helps secure strap tail.
+   2. Wrap this piece snugly around the strap to secure both the strap and the loose tail extending from the unsewn buckle.
-   3. Sew loop keeper avoiding to sew strap to it.
+   3. Sew the loop keeper, being careful not to sew it to the strap.

 #### Additional links